SchapiroLabor/NEP_IST_generation/README.md

 ### Tissue simulation
-We generated 100 empty tissue scaffolds for labelling with the indicated parameters.
+1. We generated 100 empty tissue scaffolds for labelling with the indicated parameters.
 Seeds were set based on the given first number of the output file name.
-Either use provided bash script to recreate the study simulated data (scaffold_create.sh) or
+Either use provided bash script to recreate the 100 scaffolds used in the study with

+`bash scaffold_create.sh`

+or create single files with

 `python spatialpower/tissue_generation/random_circle_packing.py -x 1000 -y 1000 --visualization --rmax 10 --rmin 10 -o sample_results/1_`

+with file namings from 1-100.

-Second, we assigned cell type labels in the empty tissue scaffold using bash scripts that combine all different cell type abundance levels with the different cell-cell adjacency matrices (symmetric or asymmetric dataset in the study).
-Seeds were set based on the scaffold number used (sym_dataset_create.sh, asym_dataset_create.sh).
+2. The result folder of (1) will be the input folder for the cell type annotation scripts.
+We assigned cell type labels in the empty tissue scaffold using bash scripts that combines all different cell type abundance levels with the different cell-cell adjacency matrices (symmetric or asymmetric dataset in the study).
+Seeds were set based on the scaffold number used.
+Adapt the paths to your settings and run

+`bash sym_dataset_create.sh`

+or

+`bash asym_dataset_create.sh`

 ### Structure